Healthy Homes Assessment Hawkes Bay

 Rental Property Home Assessments Hawkes Bay

-Areas of rental properties that are impacted to the Healthy Homes Standard in Hawkes Bay include each:
+Areas of rental properties that are impacted with Health Homes Standards.
+Healthy Homes Standard in Hawkes Bay include each:

 • Living Room